danstocker-legacy/node-troop/README.md

 Usage
 -----

-Make sure `troop.testing = true;` is applied before anything references these stubs.
+Make sure `troop.testing = true;` is applied before managing mock methods.

 Default methods have been included for convenience.
-You may apply mock methods for functions that are not implemented on the stub.
+You may add mock methods for functions that are not implemented on the stub.

 Example
 -------